mrp3anut/keyword_extractor/README.md

 python setup.py install
 ```

-You will also need to install a SpaCy model
+You will also need to install a SpaCy model with

 ```
 python -m spacy download en_core_web_sm